YELLO-belly/cdaudio-winmm/README.md

 or: https://github.com/YELLO-belly/ogg-winmm/raw/master/PS-Script/force-winmm-loading.ps1
 <sub>(right click on link and choose save link as...)</sub>

+# cdaudio-winmm player v.1.5.1:
+- Added a manual startup delay adjustment in winmm.ini.
+This can be changed from 1-9 seconds.
+The default is 0 which will set a 1.5 second delay.
+The startup delay determines how long the cdaudioplr.exe has time to initialize itself.

 # cdaudio-winmm player v.1.5 final rev:
 - A very small but important revision to the wait time for mode change.
 Turns out 1 second is not enough in some cases.
 It is now increased to 3 seconds maximum wait time for the mode change.
 In theory though depending on the quality of the CD-ROM disc and the CD/DVD drive it could take more than 3 seconds.
 Another option could have been to set an infinite wait but if something goes wrong this could result in the game deadlocking.